nicaudinet/nicaudinet.github.io/_posts/2024-03-03-hmatrix-reshape.md

 ![flatten.svg]({{ site.baseurl }}public/reshape-in-hmatrix/flatten.svg){:width="80%" style="display:block; margin-left:auto; margin-right:auto"}

-and unflattening the array into a 3x3 matrix row-wise looks like this:
+And unflattening the array into a 3x3 matrix row-wise looks like this:

 ![unflatten.svg]({{ site.baseurl }}public/reshape-in-hmatrix/unflatten.svg){:width="80%" style="display:block; margin-left:auto; margin-right:auto"}

 # The `flatten` function

-The `flatten` function can be thought of as a fold which recursively takes the top row of the matrix and concatentates it in front of the flattened version of the rest of the matrix.
+The `flatten` function can be thought of as a fold which recursively takes the top row of the matrix and concatenates it to the front of the flattened version of the rest of the matrix.
 The recursion stops when we encounter a matrix with a single row, in which case we can just use the `unrow` function from before.
-We can use `natVal` and `Proxy` to inspect the size of the matrix at the value level to decide whether to stop the recursion, and `splitRows` and `(#)` from the Static API to split the matrix and concatenate vectors, respsectively.
+We can use `natVal` and `Proxy` to inspect the size of the matrix at the value level to decide whether to stop the recursion, and `splitRows` and `(#)` from the Static API to split the matrix and concatenate vectors, respectively.
 Bringing all of this together gives us our first implementation:

 ```haskell